Alex Vermeulen: Art and Technology

+Later Work

 In 2012 Vermeulen has stopped producing Eggy sculptures.
 All Eggies so far did not have any arms.
 However the last Eggy has arms; which could either express a "Hurray" or form together with the legs a X shape, a symbol that could be seen as a reference to the unknown.
 At the same time Vermeulen closed his studio in Amsterdam.
 In 2014 he set up new studios in both Bali and New York City.
+For political reasons, he permanently closed his New York studio in 2017.

+The Epic

-In 2003, Vermeulen began working on a new interactive cinematographic WebBook, The Epic.
-Directed and produced by Vermeulen, The Epic is a multifaceted collaborative project loosely based on the Ramayana Epic written by Valmiki and the tragedy Othello by William Shakespeare and takes place in a sprawling Asian metropolis named Raksasa Kota (City of the Future) in the year 2088.
+In 2013, Vermeulen began working on a new cinematographic project, The Epic is a multifaceted collaborative project loosely based on the Ramayana Epic written by Valmiki and the tragedy Othello by William Shakespeare and takes place in a sprawling Asian metropolis named Raksasa Kota (City of the Future) in the year 2088.
 The stars of the production are a group of young Balinese dancers between the ages of six and ten.
 Rien Bekkers designed the sumptuous costumes.
 The music is composed by David Shea.
 The large interactive installation will consist of a series of monumental photos, a suggested feature written and directed by Vermeulen shot in collaboration, among others, with photographer Doddy Obenk.

 As part of the production, Dutch filmmaker Peter Mariouw Smit, has been directed a documentary, The Epic: Behind the Scenes.